oliverjam/learn-websites/reference.md

 #### Global data

-You can set data for _every_ template in a project by create a `_data/` folder at the top-level and putting JSON files inside.
+You can set data for _every_ template in a project by creating a `_data/` folder at the top-level and putting JSON files inside.
 E.g.

 ```sh
 _data_/